-The FY2018 grant cycle for the small capital grant program will open in September 2017.
+The FY2019 grant cycle for the small capital grant program is now open.
+Grant applications will be due on October 25, 2018.

 The Baltimore Heritage Area Association (BHAA) administers a small capital grant program that makes small, yet strategic, investments in heritage tourism resources within the heritage area.